 - 5.21.1 Only cells approved by the FIA Technical Department may be used in the ES.
-Subject for provision of the Article 18.3.4, the approval of the FIA Technical Department is conditional upon the PU manufacturer, intending to use such parts during a Championship season undertaking not to conclude any exclusivity agreement (see definition article 5.1.30) for the supply of such parts with the supplier of these parts.
-The approval request form must be sent by the PU Manufacturer to the FIA before the 1st of November of the preceding year. - 5.21.2 Solely a single specification of cell may be homologated, including the same exiting position of the cell connection terminals (cell tabs Article 5.2.256).
-The cell tabs may have different shapes for integration purposes inside the ES. - 5.21.3 Any non-ERS energy storage and components supplied by it will be considered an ancillary and subject to Article 5.13.1. - 5.21.4 A diode must be fitted, in series, at the DC-DC Unit converter positive high voltage pole to ensure that electrical energy cannot flow from the DC-DC Unit converter into the ES.
-This must be guaranteed by design and verifiable by inspection.
+Subject for provision of the Article 18.3.5, the approval of the FIA Technical Department is conditional upon the PU manufacturer, intending to use such parts during a Championship season undertaking not to conclude any exclusivity agreement (see definition article 5.1.30) for the supply of such parts with the supplier of these parts.
+The approval request form must be sent by the PU Manufacturer to the FIA before the 1st of November of the preceding year. - 5.21.2 Solely a single specification of cell may be homologated, including the same exiting position of the cell connection terminals (cell tabs Article 5.2.26).
+The cell tabs may have different shapes for integration purposes inside the ES. - 5.21.3 Any non-ERS energy storage and components supplied by it will be considered an ancillary and subject to Article 5.13.1. - 5.21.4 A diode must be fitted, in series, at the DC-DC Unit positive high voltage pole to ensure that electrical energy cannot flow from the DC-DC Unit into the ES.
+This must be guaranteed by design and verifiable by inspection. - 5.21.5 The DC-DC unit HV DC Bus branch must have a DC-DC unit fuse, and, additionally, DC-DC unit relay(s) if connected on the ES side of the ES Main contactors.
+Those protective devices will insulate the DC-DC unit from the HV DC Bus DC+ and DC- poles and protect the installation in case of short circuit.